 Q: How do you find a social worker?

-Unfortunately, finding a good social worker that is a good fit for your particular family can be the place where we lose people who could use our help.
-It is important to be patient with this process and understand that it is okay to interview professionals until you find someone who you feel will be a good fit for your family.
+Unfortunately, finding a good social worker that is a good fit for your particular family can be tough.
+And this is the place where we lose people who could use our help.
+It is important to be patient with this process.
+Please understand that it is okay to interview professionals until you find someone who you feel will be a good fit for your family.
 Feel free to call around and speak with a few different social workers before deciding who to meet with.
 This is something that can be very helpful to get a sense of how it may feel to talk to them.
 During those phone calls you can directly ask about their therapeutic style and expertise.

-Your health insurance policy should connect you with agencies who participate with your insurance, and many of these local agencies are happy to help you through the process and find what you are looking for.
+Your health insurance policy should connect you with agencies who participate with your insurance.
+Also, many of these local agencies are happy to help you through the process and find what you are looking for.
 You can also visit Psychology Today or search the National Association of Social Workers database here.

 Q: Any final thoughts?